SkyTrain (Vancouver): Expo Line capacity expansion

+Several options have been considered, planned, or implemented to improve capacity on the Expo Line, including operating longer trains, reducing operating headways, and extending station platforms beyond 80 m.
+In late 2020, TransLink ordered 41 Alstom Mark V trainsets in five-car configurations that will eventually replace older, lower-capacity trains.
+Six more Alstom Mark V trainsets were ordered in May 2024, bringing the total to 47 Mark V trainsets.

 Coquitlam maintenance facility

 In March 2021, it was announced that a new yard would be constructed to provide storage space and maintenance needed for the upcoming extensions of the Expo and Millennium lines.
 This new facility is to be located near the New Westminster–Coquitlam border along North Road.
-The land was purchased for $82.5 million, while the cost for the structure and additional tracks will be an additional $300 million.
-The new yard is expected to provide additional maintenance and space in time for the opening of the Millennium Line's Broadway extension in early 2026.
+The land was purchased for $82.5 million, while the cost for the structure and additional tracks was estimated at an additional $300 million.
+The new yard was expected to provide additional maintenance and space in time for the opening of the Millennium Line's Broadway extension in early 2026.
+As of February 2024, the opening of the Coquitlam maintenance facility, which is expected to have a storage capacity of 145 cars, is scheduled to take place in 2027.

 University of British Columbia extension

 On January 14, 2008, the British Columbia provincial government announced a commitment to the expansion of the Millennium Line to the University of British Columbia (UBC) by 2020 as part of a $14-billion transit spending package to address climate change.
 It was not clear what route the new line would take, but it was hinted that there would be less use of cut-and-cover tunnelling to minimize disruption to businesses along Broadway and avoid the same problems seen during the Canada Line construction along Cambie Street.
 This expansion failed to materialize.
 On February 15, 2019, the TransLink Mayors' Council again approved an extension of the line to the UBC campus, although funding for this continuation past Arbutus Street had not yet been secured.
+In April 2022, TransLink assessed possible route options in the UBC area, including the provision of additional pocket storage tracks near the UBC terminus owing to the distance between the university and the nearest storage yard.
+As a result, the terminus at UBC would hypothetically be larger in size in order to accommodate the additional storage space and operational flexibility.
+In March 2023, it was announced that a contractor would be hired to put together a business case for the extension, which was to be presented in December 2024.